Richfield, Wood County, Wisconsin: Geography

 The Yellow River cuts across the town, heading to join the Wisconsin at Castle Rock Lake.
 Puff Creek feeds into the Yellow River.
-Much of the land is fairly low-profile except in the southeast around Bethel.
+Much of the land is fairly low-profile except in the southeast, around Bethel.

 History

 Before white contact, the area that would become Richfield lay near the border of Ojibwe, Ho-Chunk and Menominee territory.

-The six by six mile square that would become Richfield was first surveyed in the summer of 1851 by a crew working for the U.S. government.
-In October 1851 a different crew of surveyors marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
+The outline of the six-mile square that would become Richfield was first surveyed in the summer of 1851 by a crew working for the U.S. government.
+That October a different crew of surveyors marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.

 An 1858 map of Wood County showed a "County Road" following the future course of U.S. 10 to the northwest corner of what would become Richfield and headed southeast to Grand Rapids.
 Part way through the town, a predecessor of Puff Creek Boulevard branched off heading south to some mills downstream on the Yellow River, including Pitt's Mill - the forerunner of Pittsville.

 The Town of Richfield was established in 1881.

 By around 1893, parts of the town were filling in with settlers.
 A predecessor of County A reached from the south end of the town to near the north end, with a predecessor of N heading east to Arpin.
 A predecessor of EE was in place, and some other segments in the north and west.
 Settlers were sprinkled along the roads and schools were shown near the future Bethel, a mile south of the future Richfield center, and where EE would meet A and 13.
 Away from the roads, much of the land was still in large blocks, owned by outfits like Lyman Lumber Co, Necedah Lumber Co, Johnson, Reitbrock & Halsey, and John Arpin Lumber Co.